Compactly Generated Stacks: A Cartesian Closed Theory of Topological Stacks: Introduction

 \subsection{Organization and Main Results}

-Section \ref{sec:rec} is a review of some recent developments in topological groupoids and topological stacks, including some results of David Gepner and Andr\'e Henriques in \cite{Andre} which are crucial for the proof of the completeness and Cartesian-closedness of compactly generated stacks.
-In this section, we also extend Behrang Noohi's results to show that the mapping stack of two topological stacks is ``nearly topological'' if the domain stack admits an atlas by a CW-complex.
+Section \ref{sec:rec} is a review of some recent developments in topological groupoids and topological stacks, including some results of David Gepner and Andr\'e Henriques in \cite{Andre} which are crucial for the proof of the completeness and Cartesian closedness of compactly generated stacks.
+In this section, we also extend Behrang Noohi's results to show that the mapping stack of two topological stacks is topological if the domain stack admits a compact Hausdorff atlas and ``nearly topological'' if the domain stack admits a locally compact Hausdorff atlas.

 Section \ref{sec:cgtop} details the construction of the compactly generated Grothendieck topology $\cgt$ on the category of compactly generated Hausdorff spaces $\cgh$.
 This is the Grothendieck topology whose associated presentable stacks are precisely compactly generated stacks.
 Many properties of the associated categories of sheaves and stacks are derived.